Skip to content

 • Pure Fortran — no C extensions, no system calls beyond standard I/O

-• OOP — all functionality exposed as type-bound procedures on three well-defined types
+• OOP — all functionality exposed as type-bound procedures; the public API is just surface_stl_object and facet_object

-• TDD — every public operation is exercised by automated tests in src/tests/
+• TDD — every public operation is exercised by automated tests in src/tests/.
+The signed-distance regression test asserts bit-exact agreement between tree-accelerated and brute-force queries

 • KISS — simple, focused API without unnecessary abstractions